hackclub/hackclub/workshops/backjack/README.md

 ```

-Now if now none of the condition are met, then the player loose, so we call ` player_loose() ` function :
+Now if now none of the condition is met, then the player lose, so we call ` player_loose() ` function :

 ```C++
 else if (Tl_Pl_card > Tl_Dl_card && Tl_Pl_card <= 21) {